BaironGarita/Neovim_config/README.md

-# Neovim_config
+# Neovim-config
+My neovim config for develop

-My config in neovim
+This is my config of neovim